How to Earn Top Dollar in the Marijuana Industry

 In the case of the former, there are plenty of fields of study that can equip academic stoners with the knowledge and credibility necessary to maintain leadership positions in legal marijuana jobs.
 Cannabis extraction technician jobs for instance, require applicants to have degrees in chemistry or similar science.

 In keeping, master growers and other cultivation staff often have degrees in horticulture and agriculture.
 Continuing on, marijuana edibles chefs frequently come from culinary schools; cannabis consultants have advanced law degrees, and the list goes on and on.

-When it comes to job training resources, sites like THC University and Trim Ready offer online courses that teach job seekers everything they need to know about cannabis jobs.
+When it comes to job training resources, sites like Green CulturED and Trim Ready offer online courses that teach job seekers everything they need to know about cannabis jobs.
 While there isn’t any direct interaction with cannabis itself, these interactive services arguably prepare potential applicants in the most direct way possible.

 Although there are not any unanimous governing boards standardizing cannabis job training certifications, having any certification in general shows a willingness to prepare for the job.